 - Try to handle the project that the team is working on

-Both the team and the organization should understand what a TSM is doing and when he/she is overrunning the bounds.
+Both the team and the organization should understand what a TSM is doing and when he/she is going beyond the scope of their role.

 Scrum Master with non-technical background